← All articles

 The Case for Using AI Less

 Everyone is measuring how much AI their team uses.
 Almost nobody is tracking what their team can no longer do on its own.
+Meanwhile, the companies building these tools are measuring success by token consumption, rewarding the exact opposite of deliberate use.

 The efficiency case is settled